-1. TOE Reference
+a.
+TOE Reference

 Information that uniquely identifies the TOE shall be reported.
-[BIOPP-Module] is intended to be used with the Base-PP and reference for the computer can be used as the TOE reference only if the reference for the computer also uniquely identifies the biometric system embedded in the computer
+[BIOPP-Module] is intended to be used with the Base-PP and reference for the computer can be used as the TOE reference only if the reference for the computer also uniquely identifies the biometric system embedded in the computer verification or the developer may run regression tests to verify that modification does not change the result of the quality control (e.g. quality score).

-Modification to the TOE for performance testing, if any, shall be reported (e.g. the TOE is modified to export biometric data for reporting quality output).
-The rationale that such modification does not affect the TOE performance shall also be provided.
-For example, the developer may claim that the performance is not affected because modified code is not executed during biometric verification or the developer may run regression tests to verify that modification does not change the result of verification (e.g. similarity score).
+Modification to the TOE for testing, if any, shall be reported (e.g. the TOE is modified to export biometric data for reporting quality score).
+The rationale that such modification does not affect the TOE's quality control shall also be provided.
+For example, the developer may claim that the quality control is not affected because modified code is not executed during biometric b.
+TOE configuration c.
+Quality assessment test tools